A Technology Degree with a Professional Focus

 • 2.5+ GPA

-We also look to see that you have ...
+We also look to see whether you have ...

 • A pattern of steady academic improvement